freightdev/bookmark/README.md

 # 📖 Bookmark — A Standard for Structuring Memory

-> *"The system will write the tale — to help you tell your story."*
+> *"The system will write a book — to help you tell your tale."*
 > MIT Licensed, human-first memory structure for agents, tools, and people.

 ---